Fine and Applied Arts:

 Theatre Arts:

-includes performance skills that emphasize acting, voice, and movement, as well as tech and design skills in areas such as costuming, lighting, and stagecraft. provides opportunities to be involved in Parkland productions.
+includes performance skills that emphasize acting, voice, and movement.
+As well as tech and design skills in areas such as costuming, lighting, and stagecraft. provides opportunities to be involved in Parkland productions.

 Social Sciences: